nickswalker/nickwalker.us/pages/energy_gels.md

 ## Recipe

-This calculator takes your desired [carb-type ratio](#glucosefructose-ratio), [concentration](#osmolality-and-isotonicity) and any [particular ingredient](#which-ingredients-should-i-use) quantities, then optimizes for low mass.
-Only checked ingredients will be considered in the calculation, but they may be ignored if they are not needed to reach the desired characteristics.
+This calculator takes your desired [carb-type ratio](#glucosefructose-ratio), [concentration](#osmotic-concentration-osmolality-and-tonicity) and any [particular ingredient](#which-ingredients-should-i-use) amounts, then optimizes for low volume.
+Checked ingredients will be considered in the calculation, but they may be ignored if not needed to reach the desired characteristics.
 Specify amounts manually to force the calculator to include an ingredient.
-If your entered ingredients or amounts can't meet your target ratio, the calculator will tell you.
+A warning will appear if the ingredients or amounts can't meet the target ratio.
 Hover over ingredient names to see their glucose/fructose ratio, and hover over ml to see oz.

 <div class="card mb-3">
     <div class="card-body">